halkeye/postgres-backup/README.md

 ## Restore
 ### Dump Restore
-If you wish to run a restore to an existing database, you can use mysql-backup to do a restore.
+If you wish to run a restore to an existing database, you can use postgres-backup to do a restore.

 You need only the following environment variables: